Opla/joinUs/README.md

 #### You are an ES2018 lover, an unconventional pythonist or an AI/NLP enthusiast ?

-# How to apply ?
+# Yeah sure !
+How to apply ?

-It is easy, from the source : get it, code it, test it, understand it.
+It is easy, from the source : fork, code, test, understand.

-After you just add an issue or create a PR in one of these repos:
+After, you add an issue or create a PR in one of these repos:

 ### The Open chatbot builder